 TackleAfrica uses the power and popularity of football to deliver sexual health education to young people on football pitches across the continent.
-We train African coaches to use fun, interactive football drills with young people in their clubs and communities.
+We train African coaches to use fun, interactive football drills with inbuilt health messaging with young people in their clubs and communities.

 HIV is still the number one killer of adolescents in Africa